unil-lettres/training/README.md

 ``docker-compose up`` (add -d if you want to run in the background and silence the logs)

+## Populate the database

+The first time you run the application you'll need to populate your database with initial data.

+``docker exec train-app php artisan db:seed``

+If you want completely wipe your database and populate it with fresh data, you can use the following command.

+``docker exec train-app php artisan migrate:fresh --seed``

 ## Frontends

 To access the main application please use the following link.